-- A degree in Exercise Science will prepare the student to enter a multitude of health-related careers including cardiac rehabilitation, pulmonary rehabilitation, corporate fitness/wellness, personal training and strength and conditioning.
+- A degree in Exercise Science will prepare the student to enter a multitude of health-related careers.
+These include cardiac rehabilitation, pulmonary rehabilitation, corporate fitness/wellness, personal training and strength and conditioning.

 - The preparation received will enable our graduates to work with a variety of populations.
 These include: children, youth, young adults, older adults and performance athletes.

 - Graduates of the program will have developed a sound science background with communication and writing skills necessary to apply the knowledge to practical hands-on situations.

 - The program also prepares students who are interested in post-graduate study in Exercise Sciences and serves as an option for students interested in completing the prerequisites for admission into a variety of professional programs.